Wah Yan College, Hong Kong: School development project

 Funding for Phase 1 is by the Hong Kong Government's Quality Education Fund and the School Improvement Programme.
 Funding for Phases 2 and 3 are by fund-raising campaigns hosted by the school.

-Phases 1 and 2 (New Annex) have already been completed and formally opened on 31 January 2006 by Mr Donald Tsang, the Chief Executive of Hong Kong.
+Phases 1 and 2 (New Annex) have already been completed and were formally opened on 31 January 2006 by Mr Donald Tsang, the Chief Executive of Hong Kong.
 Phase III consists of a new school hall annexe with a much larger hall that can accommodate all the students in the school.
 The annexe will also house five extra classrooms and a lecture theatre.

 Phase III was originally estimated to be completed by December 2006; however, lack of funds greatly delayed the completion time.
-In the summer of 2011, works for Phase III finally started while fund-raising is still in progress.
-Donors are urged to contact the former principal, Mr Tam Siu Ping George, directly as the college is still sourcing funding.
+In the summer of 2011, works for Phase III finally started while fund-raising was still in progress.
 The old school hall has already been demolished.
-It is contemplated that the new school hall complex will be completed in early 2014.
+In 2014, the new Wu Jieh Yee Building housing the school hall was finished.